-Louis has practiced labor and employment law for more than 40 years and is managing member of the firm's New York City office.
+Louis has practiced labor and employment law for more than 40 years and is co-managing member of the firm's New York City office and managing member of the Westchester office.

 Louis represents employers and management in all aspects of labor and employment law.
 His areas of experience include collective bargaining, workplace investigations, NLRB proceedings, labor audits, supervisory training, wage and hour issues, arbitration, jury trials in both state and federal courts, wage incentive plans, OFCCP audits and proceedings, employment litigation before the EEOC and the Human Rights Division and alternative dispute resolution techniques.
 Louis also serves several insurance companies as panel counsel (e.g., AIG and Chubb) with respect to employment litigation matters.
 From 2002-2004, he served as General Counsel and Secretary to Agway, Inc., a Fortune 500 Company.